The Nash Exchange is live! Users who made accounts for our referral program can now log in and start using the platform.

 Non-custodial, cross-chain trading

 Nash is open with cross-chain trading for the Ethereum and NEO blockchains, offering a number of asset pairs.
-Our base assets are ETH, NEO and USDC, with the following markets available:
+Our base assets are ETH, NEO and USDC.

 The Nash Exchange offers three main types of order: